Drednote/drednote/README.md

 ### About me

-- ❤️ I love Java and Spring.
+- ❤️ I love **Java** and **Spring**.
 I find joy in experimenting with Spring, delving into its inner workings, and creating my own projects
 - 🧐 I embrace challenges and enjoy finding innovative solutions to problems that come my way
-- 🤖 I've been developing my own library called [spring-boot-starter-telegram](https://github.com/Drednote/spring-boot-starter-telegram) for Telegram bots within the Spring ecosystem.
+- 🤖 I've been developing my own library called [spring-boot-starter-telegram](https://github.com/Drednote/spring-boot-starter-telegram) for **Telegram bots** within the Spring ecosystem.
 I'm excited to keep improving it! 😬
-- 💻 I've created a website that provides comprehensive information about me.
+- 💻 I've created a **website** that provides comprehensive information about me.
   You can check it out [here](https://drednote.github.io)
-- 💬 Feel free to reach out to me through the contact details available in the biography section.
+- 💬 Feel free to reach out to me through the contact details available in the biography section or on my [website](https://drednote.github.io).
   I'd love to connect and chat!

 ### Language and tools: